Power-Toolkit

 NotificationService.show(`Error: ${error.message}`, 'error');

-resultContainer.innerHTML = `
+this.ui.resultContainer.innerHTML = `

 <div class="pdt-card error">

-<p><strong>Error:</strong> ${error.message}</p>
+<p><strong>Error:</strong> ${escapeHtml(error.message)}</p>

 </div>